clark-ethan9595/CS342/project/readme.md

 		- Added query that combines inner and outer joins.

 	Project 4
 		- Implemented a proper transaction in my stored procedure with savepoint, lock, commit, and rollback.
-			- Added EXCEPTION section to catch the raised exceptions and included a WHEN OTHERS THEN catch
+			- Added EXCEPTION section to catch the raised exceptions and included a WHEN OTHERS THEN catch.
 		- DataPump Loader instructions can be found in readme.txt in the DataPump subdirectory.

 	Project 5